 Why watch it?
 Jordan Belfort is the ideal case of what an entrepreneur shouldn’t be.
 He was driven by voracity, having almost no compassion towards the individuals he was hoodwinking, and carried on with an existence of outrageous lewdness which in the end prompted his destruction.

 Best Scene in the Movie: Matthew McConaughey portrays the stuff to be a stock dealer.

-(Intriguing Trivia – The chest pounding and murmuring performed by McConaughey was ad libbed and really a warm-up ceremony that he performs before shooting a scene.)
+(Intriguing Trivia – The chest-pounding and murmuring performed by McConaughey were ad-libbed and really a warm-up ceremony that he performs before shooting a scene.)

 On the off chance that you can disregard the way that Vin Diesel plays a smooth-talking stockbroker in the motion picture, you will appreciate this.
 Also, on the off chance that you appreciated The Wolf of Wall Street, you will appreciate Boiler Room significantly more as it is approximately founded on Stratton Oakmont, the deceitful stock exchanging organization established by Jordan Belfort.